 Cardiff Fire play in the British semi-professional ice hockey league – the National Ice Hockey League (NIHL).
-Fire play in Division 1 and the development team, Fire 2, play in Division 2.

 The team play home games at the state-of-the-art Ice Arena Wales located in the International Sports Village in Cardiff Bay.

-Seating is unreserved and entry on game day is via the doors in the bar on the first floor.
+Seating is unreserved and entry on game day is via the doors in the main bar on the first floor.

 How To Get Here